SoK: Differential Privacies: Differential Privacy

 When learning about a new data privacy notion, it is often useful to know what are the known relations between this notion and other definitions.
 However, definitions have parameters that often have different meanings, and whose value is not directly comparable.
-To claim that a definition is stronger than another, we utilize the concept of ordering established in~\cite{cuff2016differential} using $\alpha$ and $\beta$ as tuples, encoding multiple parameters.
+To capture extensions, when a definition can be seen as a special case of another, we introduce the following definition.